-We said goodnight to Dad, and as we were leaving, I glanced at the framed picture of my Dad in his army uniform – taken just before he went to the war in Europe.
-Ma brought the photo to Dad’s room because it was Remembrance Day – November 11th.
+We said goodnight to Dad, and as we were leaving, I glanced at the framed picture of my Dad in his Army uniform – taken just before he went to the war in Europe.
+Ma brought the photo to Dad’s room because it was Remembrance Day – November 11.

 On our drive back to their apartment, I told Ma that I had never said that I loved him before, but I was happy that he was able to hear me.

 But I knew that he loved me – because Ma told me so.
-He was brought up in a family that didn’t show their emotions – so it just wasn’t in his nature.
-We had just walked into their place, and the telephone rang.
+Dad’s family didn’t show their emotions – so it just wasn’t in his nature.
+We had just walked into their place when the telephone rang.